-We have audited in accordance with Philippine Standards on Auditing, the financial statements of LBC Express Holdings, Inc. (the Parent Company) as at and for the years ended December 31, 2021 and 2020 and have issued our report thereon dated May 16, 2022.
-Our audits were made for the purpose of forming an opinion on the basic parent company financial statements taken as a whole.
+We have audited in accordance with Philippine Standards on Auditing, the financial statements of LBC Express Holdings, Inc. (the Parent Company) as at and for the years ended December 31, 2022 and 2021 and have issued our report thereon dated May 2, 2023.
+Our audit was made for the purpose of forming an opinion on the basic financial statements taken as a whole.
 The Supplementary Schedule of Retained Earnings Available for Dividend Declaration is the responsibility of the Parent Company's management.
-This schedule is presented for purposes of complying with Revised Securities Regulation Code Rule 68 and is not part of the basic parent company financial statements.
-This schedule has been subjected to the auditing procedures applied in the audit of the basic parent company financial statements and, in our opinion, fairly states, in all material respects, the information required to be set forth therein in relation to the basic parent company financial statements taken as a whole.
+This schedule is presented for purposes of complying with Revised Securities Regulation Code Rule 68 and is not part of the basic financial statements.
+This schedule has been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, fairly states, in all material respects, the information required to be set forth therein in relation to the basic financial statements taken as a whole.